Health Law Courses

 Mental Health Advocacy Clinic

 Mental Health Advocacy teaches a variety of advocacy skills.
 With the permission of the clinical teacher, students may choose to focus on litigation, legislation, or both.
 Students engaged in litigation may interview clients and witnesses; research and draft pleadings and legal memoranda, including briefs to reviewing courts; conduct formal and informal discovery; negotiate with opposing counsel and others; conduct evidentiary hearings and trials; and present oral argument in trial and appellate courts.
 Students who have completed fifty percent of the credits needed for graduation may be licensed to appear, under the supervision of the clinical teacher, in state and federal trial and appellate courts pursuant to court rules and practices.
 Students engaged in legislative advocacy may research and draft legislation and supporting materials, devise and implement strategies to obtain the enactment or defeat of legislation, negotiate with representatives of various interest groups, and testify in legislative hearings.
-In addition to discrete advocacy skills such as cross-examination, discovery planning, and legislative drafting, the course aims to provide students with an understanding of the relationships between individual advocacy tasks and the ultimate goals of clients, between litigation and legislative advocacy, and between advocacy on behalf of individual clients and advocacy for systemic change.
-Prior or contemporaneous enrollment in Law and the Mental Health System is encouraged, but not required, for all students.
+The course aims to provide students with an understanding of the relationships between individual advocacy tasks and the ultimate goals of clients, between litigation and legislative advocacy, and between advocacy on behalf of individual clients and advocacy for systemic change.
+Prior or contemporaneous enrollment in Law and the Mental Health System is encouraged, but not required.
 See the general rules for all clinical courses for further details concerning enrollment, including the rules governing the award of credit.
 There is a mandatory one-credit seminar component for this course which meets once a week during the Autumn Quarter.
 Mental Health Advocacy satisfies part of the writing requirement if substantial written work is completed.
 Student may enroll in this clinical course for between one and six quarters.

 This seminar offers an introduction to the substantive law and procedure of public benefit programs in the United States.
 The seminar will identify persistent controversies in poverty law, including means-test design, funding structure, federalism issues, and behavioral rules, as well as how poverty law interacts with immigration enforcement and disability law.
 Throughout, we will examine to what extent the agencies that administer these public benefits are vulnerable to federal litigation and what remedies may result from such litigation.
 Final grade will be based on: a series of short reaction papers and class participation (2 credits).
 Student who wish to earn 3 credits will be writing an additional long paper.